Unvaccinated Boy, 6, Spent 57 Days In The Hospital With Tetanus

 The boy was playing outside on a farm in 2017 when he cut his forehead.
 Six days later, he started having symptoms: a clenched jaw, muscle spasms and involuntary arching of his neck and back.
 When he started struggling to breathe, his parents realized he needed help and called for emergency medical services.

-Doctors diagnosed the six-year-old boy with tetanus and administered a dose of the vaccine, but it took 57 days in a hospital, including 47 days in intensive care, to restore his health.
+Doctors diagnosed the 6-year-old boy with tetanus and administered a dose of the vaccine, but it took 57 days in a hospital, including 47 days in intensive care, to restore his health.

 "It was difficult to take care of him, to watch him suffer," says Judith Guzman-Cottrill, a pediatric infectious-disease physician who co-authored the article in the CDC's online journal Morbidity and Mortality Weekly Report.

 At first, he asked for water but couldn't open his mouth.
-The boy had to spend weeks in a dark room, on a respirator.
+The boy had to spend weeks in a dark room on a respirator.
 He was able to walk 20 feet, with help, after 50 days.

 At a time when preventable outbreaks are making headlines in the United States, Guzman-Cottrill tells NPR that she has met many families who hesitate to give their children vaccines.